horizons83/Mileston4-Fashion-For_fans/README.md

 **Other Credits**
 * Audrey Lloancy for inspiration for contact and review/comment options.
-* My mentor Gerry Mcbride for his continued guidence.
+* My mentor Gerry Mcbride for his continued guidance.
 * CI for the fantastic opportunity.